List of Transformers film series cast and characters: Que/Wheeljack

-In Bumblebee, he is one of the Autobots who escaped Cybertron in an escape pod and is redesigned to look like his G1 design.
+In Bumblebee, Wheeljack (voiced by Steve Blum in Bumblebee, Cristo Fernández in Rise of the Beasts) is one of the Autobots who escaped Cybertron in an escape pod and is redesigned to look like his G1 design.

+In Rise of the Beasts, Wheeljack transforms into a customized brown and white 1970 Volkswagen Type 2 and speaks with a Mexican Spanish accent.

 Hound

-Hound (voiced by John Goodman in the films, Daniel Ross in Transformers: The Game) is an Autobot commando who transforms into a dark green Oshkosh Defense Medium Tactical Truck in Age of Extinction.
+Hound (voiced by John Goodman in the films, Daniel Ross in Transformers: The Game) is a trigger-happy but loyal and good-natured Autobot commando who transforms into a dark green Oshkosh Defense Medium Tactical Truck in Age of Extinction.
 Hound is the heavy weapons expert of the small group that carries various types of guns, grenades, and a knife.
+He is one of the few autobots to survive Lockdown and Cemetery Wind's cybertronian genocide.

 Hound returns in The Last Knight as an olive green Mercedes-Benz Unimog military tactical ambulance and acts as the medic after Ratchet's death.

 Drift

-Drift (voiced by Ken Watanabe) is an Autobot tactician, a former Decepticon and a Triple Changer who transforms into a black and blue 2014 Bugatti Veyron Grand Sport Vitesse and a Cybertronian helicopter.
+Drift (voiced by Ken Watanabe) is an Autobot tactician, a former Decepticon and a Triple Changer who transforms into a black and blue 2013 Bugatti Veyron Grand Sport Vitesse and a Sikorsky S-97 Raider.
+He is one of the few Autobot's to survive Lockdown and Cemetery Wind's genocide against all cybertronians.
 His robot is modeled after a samurai warrior with a braided beard.
 Drift is partnered with Dinobot Slug, who he rides into battle at the film's climax.
+Although mostly calm and collected, Drift tends to resort to violence when something annoys or surprises him.
+He also has contempt for Bumblebee.

-Drift returns in The Last Knight as a black and red 2017 Mercedes-AMG GT-R, abandoning his helicopter form.
+Drift returns in The Last Knight as a black and red 2017 Mercedes-AMG GT-R, abandoning his helicopter mode.

 Crosshairs

-Crosshairs (voiced by John DiMaggio) is an Autobot paratrooper who transforms into a green 2014 C7 Corvette Stingray in Age of Extinction.
-He rides Scorn into battle at the film's climax, and later nicknames him Spike.
+Crosshairs (voiced by John DiMaggio) is a brash and cocky Autobot paratrooper and sniper who transforms into a green 2014 Chevrolet Corvette Stingray in Age of Extinction.
+He is one of the few Autobots to survive Lockdown and Cemetery wind's genocide against all cybertronians.
+He rides Scorn into battle at the film's climax and later nicknames him Spike after Sam's G1 name.
+Although he shares the altruistic views as the rest of the Autobots, his ego leaves him to have a misplaced belief that he deserves to be in command of the team.

-Crosshairs returns in The Last Knight as a green 2017 Chevy Corvette C7 Stingray.
+Crosshairs returns in The Last Knight as a green 2017 Corvette Stingray.

-Hot Rod

-Hot Rod (voiced by Omar Sy) is an Autobot protector and Viviane's guardian who was first seen as a 1975 Citroën DS in disguise, and then transforming into an orange and black 2017 Lamborghini Centenario sports car.
-Hot Rod speaks with a French accent, much to his own embarrassment.
-In flashbacks, he and Bumblebee helped fight the Nazis during World War II.

-Sqweeks

-Sqweeks (voiced by Reno Wilson) is a small Autobot 1965 Vespa 150 Scooter (motorcycle) and Izabella's only friend who struggles to communicate and has trouble transforming due to prior damage and has the ability to change his new arm into a gun.

-Cogman

-Cogman (voiced by Jim Carter) is a human-sized sociopathic Autobot 2017 Aston Martin DB11 Headmaster who acts as Sir Edmund Burton's butler.
-Despite his status, his Headmaster ability is not demonstrated.

-Canopy

-Canopy (voiced by an uncredited actor) is an Autobot refugee who can disguise himself as a pile of rubble and is friends with Izabella and Sqweeks.
-He is mistakenly shot down and killed by TRF, believing him to be a Decepticon trying to harm kids who had trespassed into a restricted zone.
-When Izabella vows to repair him, Canopy tells her to run and thanks her for the companionship Volvo articúlate dump truck Articulated hauler.